 How to Build a Dry Creek Bed

-There is a myriad of dry creek bed ideas to be found, so finding something that suits your particular needs or interest shouldn’t be difficult.
+There is a myriad of dry creek bed ideas to be found, so finding something that suits your particular needs or interests shouldn’t be difficult.
 That said, a few basic guidelines will help make the process an easier one.

 First, map out your dry creek bed, making it follow an existing slope as it meanders through your landscape like a natural stream.
 Consider where the water flows during a heavy rainfall or snow melt and be sure not to direct the water to a street, toward your house, or onto your neighbor’s property.

 Once you’ve determined the path of the stream, mark the edges with landscaping paint.
 Remove existing vegetation and dig your dry creek bed, then line the bed with landscape fabric held in place with landscape pins.
 As a general rule, streams are about twice as wide as the depth, so a dry creek bed measuring 4 feet (1 m.) across would be about 2 feet (61 cm.) deep.

 Mound the excavated soil around the sides of the creek to create a natural appearance or transfer it to soil-challenged areas in your landscape.
 Cover the bed with a thick layer of gravel or coarse sand, then spread river rocks of various sizes and shapes down the length of the creek bed so they look like Mother Nature placed them there (Hint: laying them on their sides will make it appear as running water).
 Bury larger rocks partially so they look more natural.